Morveus/water-vapor-fireplace-hass/custom_components/vapor_fireplace/README.md

-# Water Vapour Bluetooth Fireplace
+# Water Vapor Bluetooth Fireplace

 This Home Assistant integration allows you to control your Water Vapour Bluetooth Fireplace through Home Assistant.